banner image

 4x4 pictures of woman expressing emotions. perinatal postpartum mental health disorders online therapist alaska

-If you or someone you love is experiencing difficult emotions, or are in an unsafe relationship, consult with your healthcare providers and/or mental health therapist about specific local resources.
+If you or someone you love is experiencing difficult emotions, or in an unsafe relationship, seek help from your healthcare providers and/or mental health therapist about specific local resources.
 Help is out there, and you are not alone.

 Pregnancy & Mental Health